rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation (Source or Destination).md

 #BitTitan #migration #o365 #Office365
 Overview:  This document describes how to connect BitTitan MigrationWiz email migration tools to Microsoft Office 365 using modern authentication.
+We will be using an tenant admin account to make changes to the tenant.

 ## Prerequisites:
-- User account 'migration@clientdomain.com' account must have long complex password as we will be creating a conditional policy to shut off MFA enforcement for the account.
+- Create a user account 'migration@clientdomain.com'.
+This account must have a long complex password as we will be creating a conditional policy to shut off MFA enforcement for the account.
+This account also needs global administrative rights in the tenant.
 - Tenant must have a Microsoft Entra ID P2 license or equivalent to be able to create conditional access policies.

 # Mailbox Impersonation
 **Objective:** We will create a Mail-enabled security group in the Exchange Admin Center webui in part 1.
 We will add one owner (tenant admin) to the group.
 In part 2 we will create a new management scope a new management roll in PowerShell.
 The new management roll will get the ApplicationImpersonation roll and the management roll will then be added to the management scope.
-We will then use a CSV file with all the users email addresses to grant migration@clientdomain.com access to their mailboxes.
+We will then use a CSV file with all the users email addresses to grant migration@clientdomain.com access to the user mailboxes.

 ## 1. Web UI preparation - Scoped Impersonation with EWS.
 (Part 1)
 Location: Office365/Exchange Admin Center//Recipients/Groups/Mail-enabled security.